Courses

 Learning Difficulties and Disabilities

-- Working with Individuals with Learning Disabilities
+- Working with and Supporting Individuals with Learning Disabilities

 - Understanding Behaviour that Challenges

-- Understanding Behaviour that Challenges in Children
+- Understanding Distressed Behaviour in Children

 - Understanding Specific Learning Difficulties